PhaserEditor2D/helpcenter-phaser3/README.md

 You chain the scene's `add` property with the `sprite()` method.

 The **API Chains** takes advantage of this syntax and shows these chains.
-This means, you can search for idiomatic constructions like `this.add.sprite` and it will show all chains matching it:
+This means you can search for idiomatic constructions like `this.add.sprite` and it will show all chains matching it:

 ![Chains](github/chains-result-1.png)